Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 1. Navigate to *Catalog > Asset Catalog*.
 2. Select **All Assets**.
-3. From the list view, select the asset to edit.
+3. From the list view, click on the asset to edit.
-4. Select an asset and click on **Edit Asset**.   version in a **Draft**, **Active** or **Deprecated** state.
-5. The Edit Asset wizard is displayed and any edits will be based on the latest draft version or release verion of the asset.
+4. Click **Edit Asset**. *The Edit Asset wizard is displayed*.
+All edits will be based on the latest draft version or release version of the asset.
-6. You can edit the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes without releasing a new asset version.
+5. You can edit the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes without releasing a new asset version.
-7. You can edit the API Services linked to this asset in the Group Resources step and release a new asset version so its availble for consumption by a Product.
+6. You can edit the API Services linked to this asset in the Group Resources step and release a new asset version so its available for consumption by a Product.
-8. You can click on the **Preview Asset** step to view your changes.
-If you have made edits which do not require a new asset release, click on **Save** to update changes to the asset in a new draft.
+7. Click **Preview Asset** to view your changes.
+If you made edits that do not require a new asset release, click **Save Draft & Exit** to update changes to the asset in a new draft.
-If you have made edits which require a new asset release on the Group Resources step, you can click on **Save** to update changes to the asset.
-The **Save** action will either update the latest draft when Auto-relase is disabled or create a new release when Auto-release is enabled.
+If you have made edits that require a new asset release on the Group Resources step, click **Save** to update changes to the asset.
+The **Save** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
-Alternatively if you have made edits which require a new asset release on the Group Resources step with Auto-release disabled, you can click on **Save & Activate** to update changes in a asset version release.
+Alternatively, if you made edits that require a new asset release on the Group Resources step with Auto-release disabled, you can click **Save & Activate** to update changes in a asset version release.

 ## Delete an asset